PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 ## Further Reading

 For more examples and advanced usage patterns, see:
-- `ooloi.backend.ops.timewalk-test` for comprehensive test examples
+- `ooloi.shared.ops.timewalk-test` for comprehensive test examples

 ## Envoi